 - Keep in mind that dust on top of the wall cabinets and in the carcasses may get in your way during the painting and taping process.
 If your upper cabinets are staggered in height the tops of the wall carcasses must be cleaned or else the dust will become airborne when spraying (and land in your wet paint).

 tape out the carcasses

-- if using a darker colour the inner corners of the carcass must be detailed closely – use 8 pieces of tape to detail out the inner corners of the carcass <need picture>. if there is a lot of contrast between the new colour of the kitchen and the inside colour of cabinets then extra special attention must be paid to taping up the corners.
+- if using a darker colour the inner corners of the carcass must be detailed closely – use 8 pieces of tape to detail out the inner corners of the carcass <need picture>. if there is a lot of contrast between the new color of the kitchen and the inside colour of the cabinets then extra special attention must be paid to taping up the corners.